pubannotation/pubannotation/docs/submit-annotation.md

 ## Submit annotations, method 3 (batch upload)

-When you have many annotation files to upload, 'POSTing' them individually may take a long time because it requires the HTTP connection to be made as many times as the number of files.
+When you have many annotation files to upload, 'POSTing' them individually may take a long time because it requires HTTP connections to be made as many times as the number of files.

-In the case, you can archive the annotation files in a __zip__ file, and upload it.
-It will require the HTTP connection only once.
+In the case, you can archive the annotation files in a __tgz__ file (gzip-compressed tar file), and upload it.
+It will require an HTTP connection to be made only once per a tgz file.

 Note that, for a bacth upload, the '__sourcedb__' and '__sourceid__' (also '__divid__', see below) parameters need to be encoded __in the annotation file__ as described in 'method 2'.

 Once you are logged in, you can find the form for batch upload __in your project page__.

+Once an annotation tgz file is uploaded, a background job is created for alignment and storage of all the annotations in the file.
-Once the zip file is uploaded, you can check the progress of the annotation registration in the _notices_ page which you can open by clicking the __notices button__ next to the title of the project:
+You can check the progress of a job in the __Jobs__ page, for which the button will appear next to the title of a project if the project has at least one job.

 ## Submit annotations to PMC documents (full papers)